d3x-at/sd-parsers/README.md

 ![Example Output](example_output.png)

-> [!Caution]
-> You are currently reading the documentation for the master branch!
->
-> Go [here](https://github.com/d3x-at/sd-parsers/tree/v0.5) for the documentation of the latest release.

 ## Features

 Prompts as well as some well-known generation parameters are provided as easily accessible properties (see [Output](#output)).